How to Measure Your Social Media Conversion Rate in 2021

 There are many other conversion actions users can take on a site, but this should give you a general feel for what a conversion is.
 Essentially, a conversion is a measurable action that progresses a potential customer towards becoming a paying customer.

 While there are plenty of trackable social media metrics, they don’t all translate to a simplistic ROI.
 For example, if you happen to notice a drop in sales percentages yet your follower base is multiplying, is that an indication your social media ROI is declining?
 Perhaps yes, perhaps not.
-So one of the best methods in assessing that conversion rate is to segment how you track social media metrics and divide into four groups:
+So one of the best methods in assessing that conversion rate is to segment how you track social media metrics and divide them into four groups:

 - Consumability – Consumability is a fairly simple concept.
 It takes a closer look at your posts and content, then decides how consumable it was for your audience.
 It evaluates metrics like how many people in your audience looked at your content.
 This also applies to things like your pages, videos, and overall downloads.